 In a recent 9-week in-market test at a leading c-store retailer, new Reese’s Snack Cakes were the third best-selling snack cake in the packaged baked goods category.

 The morning occasion is ripe for disruption.
-As the No. 1 confection brand in c-stores, Reese’s will bring significant innovation to the snack cake category beginning November 2020.
+As the No. 1 confection brand in c-stores, Reese’s is bringing significant innovation to the snack cake category.
+Now available in convenience stores.